 - a.
-Formal working through the Ipswich Policy Area Board or other relevant forums; - b.
-Joint working on LDF evidence gathering, monitoring and updating, to ensure a consistent approach; and - c.
-Joint working through the Haven Gateway Partnership to develop shared approaches, such as that for strategic green infrastructure.
+Formal working through the lpswich Policy Area Board or other relevant forums INSERTED: and developing a jointly agreed strategy; - b.
+Joint working on INSERTED: Local Plan DELETED: LDF evidence gathering, monitoring and updating, to ensure a consistent approach; and - c.
+Joint working DELETED: through the Haven Gateway Partnership to develop shared approaches, such as that for strategic green infrastructure.

-The preparation of joint development plan documents is not proposed at present, but will be reconsidered as part of the review of this Core Strategy.
+The preparation of joint development plan documents is not proposed at present INSERTED: but may be necessary later in the plan period DELETED: , but will be reconsidered as part of the review of this Core Strategy.

-- 8.69 The Council recognises the importance of joint working on Ipswich Policy Area matters, but at present considers that this can best be achieved through means other than the preparation of formal joint development plan documents.
-This position will be reviewed when the Council comes to review the Core Strategy. - 8.70 In the meantime the Borough Council will have the opportunity to comment on key strategic planning applications in neighbouring authorities as well as work on their respective Local Development Frameworks.
-Neighbouring authorities, including parish councils, will have the opportunity to comment at all stages of the production of the Ipswich Local Development Framework
+8.73 The Council recognises the importance of joint working on Ipswich Policy Area matters, but at present considers that this can best be achieved through means other than the preparation of formal joint development plan documents INSERTED: at present.
+DELETED: This position will be reviewed when the Council comes to review the Core Strategy.

-8.71 As a starting point the Borough Council has been instrumental in setting up an Ipswich Policy Area Board involving Councillors from the Borough Council, the neighbouring authorities (Suffolk Coastal, Mid Suffolk and Babergh) and the County Council to focus on and discuss development issues.
+- 8.74 In the meantime the Borough Council will have the opportunity to comment on key strategic planning applications in neighbouring authorities as well as work on their respective Local INSERTED: Plans DELETED: Development Frameworks.
+Neighbouring authorities, including parish councils, will have the opportunity to comment at all stages of the production of the lpswich Local INSERTED: Plan DELETED: Development Framework. - 8.75 As a starting point the Borough Council has been instrumental in setting up an Ipswich Policy Area Board involving Councillors from the Borough Council, the neighbouring authorities (Suffolk Coastal, Mid Suffolk and Babergh) and the County Council to focus on and discuss development issues.
 More details on this are provided within Chapter 10.